Social Security Retirement Benefits FAQs

 Q: May I apply for spousal benefits if my spouse hasn’t filed for social security?

-A: No. You cannot get spousal benefits until your spouse has applied for social security retirement benefits.
+A: No. You cannot get spousal benefits until your spouse has applied for Social Security retirement benefits.
 You can apply for a benefit based on your work record and, when your spouse retires, qualify for a spousal benefit, if higher, at that time.

 Q: Can a retiree choose which benefit to receive—his or her own benefit or his or her spouse’s?